 Sungkook completed his PhD in Circadian Biology at the Seoul National University, Seoul, South Korea, discovering small molecule inhibitor of Cryptochrome as putative modulator of molecular circadian clockwork.
 His current research interests include studying how circadian disruption could affect hepatic glucose metabolism in pathological condition.

 Giulia Giammo, M.S.
-Rotating Graduate Student
+Graduate Student

 Giulia received her B.S. in Biochemistry and M.S. in Biotechnology from Northeastern University in Boston.
 She then worked in industry for a number of years focusing on profiling covalent kinase inhibitors and developing novel assays and platforms to aid drug discovery.
-Giulia is investigating how disruption of the circadian clock effects metabolic processes in colorectal cancer.
+Giulia is investigating how disruption of the circadian clock affects metabolic processes in colorectal cancer.